2022 Alabama Senate election: District 26

-Kirk Hatcher is running for his first full term unopposed after succeeding David Burkette in 2021.
+Kirk Hatcher ran for his first full term unopposed after succeeding David Burkette in 2021.

 Endorsements

 District 27

-Three term incumbent Republican Senator Tom Whatley was controversially defeated in the primary by Auburn city councilman Jay Hovey by a single vote.
+Three term incumbent Republican senator Tom Whatley was controversially defeated in the primary by Auburn city councilman Jay Hovey by a single vote.
 Shortly after, a New York Times editorial emerged telling a story of how a creative writing professor at Auburn University had convinced a substantial amount of avowed Democrats to vote in the Republican primary for Hovey due to Whatley's "abhorrent" record on legislation regarding abortion.
-After this article emerged, Whatley declared himself "the rightful winner" of the election and produced a testimony from a single voter still registered in Georgia that stated they would have voted for Whatley if they were able.
+After this article emerged, Whatley declared himself "the rightful winner" of the election and produced a testimony from a single voter still registered in Georgia who stated they would have voted for Whatley if they were able.
 However, Whatley soon conceded the election to Hovey before an official recount could be conducted at the Alabama Republican Party headquarters.
 This election will likely lead to the Alabama Legislature passing laws requiring closed primary elections in last legislative session of the 2022 calendar year.
-United States Army Human Resources Officer Sherri Reese was nominated by the Democratic Party and is challenging Hovey in the general election.
+United States Army Human Resources Officer Sherri Reese was nominated by the Democratic Party and challenged Hovey in the general election.

 Endorsements

 District 28

-Third term incumbent Democratic Senator Billy Beasley has represented the 20th District since November 2010.
+Third term incumbent Democratic senator Billy Beasley had represented the 20th District since November 2010.
 Tuskegee mayor pro tempore Frank "Chris" Lee challenged Beasley in the primary.
 Beasley narrowly defeated Lee in the primary election.
-Dothan native David Boatwright was nominated by the Libertarian Party and is contesting the district in the general election.
+Dothan native David Boatwright was nominated by the Libertarian Party and contested the district in the general election.

 Endorsements

 District 29

-First term Republican Senator Donnie Chesteen has represented the 29th District since November 2018.
-Former State Representative Nathan Mathis was nominated by the Democratic Party and Daleville native Floyd "Pete" McBroom was nominated by the Libertarian Party to run for the seat, respectively.
+First term Republican senator Donnie Chesteen had represented the 29th District since November 2018.
+Former state representative Nathan Mathis was nominated by the Democratic Party, and Daleville native Floyd "Pete" McBroom was nominated by the Libertarian Party to run for the seat.

 Endorsements

 District 30

-Second term incumbent Republican Senate Clyde Chambliss has represented the 30th District since 2014.
-He is running unopposed.
+Second term incumbent Republican Senate Clyde Chambliss haf represented the 30th District since 2014.
+He ran unopposed.

 Endorsements

 District 31

-Sixth term incumbent Republican Senator Jimmy Holley has represented the 31st District since November 1998.
+Sixth term incumbent Republican senator Jimmy Holley had represented the 31st District since November 1998.
 He announced his retirement following the 2022 election cycle.
 Coffee County Commissioner Josh Carnley, aircraft mechanic "Stormin'" Norman Horton, and State Representative Mike Jones all ran in the primary to replace Holley.
 Carnley cleared the field without needing a runoff.
 No Democrats or Libertarians filed to run for the seat, leaving Carnley unopposed in the general election.

 Endorsements

 District 32

-First term incumbent Republican Senator Chris Elliott ran unopposed in the 32nd district.
+First term incumbent Republican senator Chris Elliott ran unopposed in the 32nd district.